 My course was not BACP accredited.
 How do I book on to a CoP and what does this involve?

 You have 24 months to sit the CoP assessment which is available online through our system providers TestReach.
-The assessment takes around two to two and a half hours and you can sit it up to three times.
+The assessment is timed at 120 minutes and you can sit it up to three times.